 Smaller parties planned spontaneously

 Some parties take weeks to prepare and some are planned in a few minutes, but all of them can use the help of mobile apps.
-Planner apps for parties can offer their users creative ideas and themes, a selection of decorations and info about where to purchase them, functionality to create and send invitations via email, lists of nearby and/or affordable stores selling clothes for white/black-tie events, and more.
+Planner apps for parties can offer their users creative and simple app ideas ideas and themes, a selection of decorations and info about where to purchase them, functionality to create and send invitations via email, lists of nearby and/or affordable stores selling clothes for white/black-tie events, and more.

 Such apps can be targeted at specific celebrations (wedding planners) or a selection of different festive occasions.